Developed in consultation with students, the University is piloting an SMS survey to be sent during the month of October.

 Yes, all responses to the SMS are confidential.

-The SMS pilot will be delivered by the Westmead Applied Research Centre (WARC) on behalf of the University of Sydney using the TextCare SMS messaging platform.
+To help the University develop informed approaches to support the wellbeing of its students, the SMS Wellbeing Check pilot will be delivered by the Westmead Applied Research Centre (WARC) on behalf of the University of Sydney using the TextCare SMS messaging platform.

 Responses to the SMS will help us identify cohorts of students who might be struggling more than others, and who may need greater support from the University.